Phenomenal-Cat/MF3D-docs/source/MF3D-Parameterizing-anatomical-variations.rst

   :width: 100%
   :alt: Parameterization of facial shape

   **A.** `Dürer (1528) <https://en.wikipedia.org/wiki/Albrecht_D%C3%BCrer>`_ originally proposed mathematical descriptions of variation in face shape using deformation grids. **B.** `Leopold et al., 2006 <https://doi.org/10.1038/82947>`_ used digital 3D scans of human faces to generate visual stimuli for neuroscientific research.
-The 'face-space' construct of facial identity variation features the average face at the center of a high-dimensional parameter space, in which distance from the center corresponds to facial distinctiveness.
+The 'face-space' model of facial identity variation features the statistically average face at the center of a high-dimensional parameter space, in which distance from the center corresponds to facial distinctiveness.

-One of the earliest studies of variation in anatomical proportions was by the German Renaissance artist `Albrecht Dürer (1528) <https://www.nlm.nih.gov/exhibition/historicalanatomies/durer_bio.html>`__, who described the application of `deformation grids <https://www.virtual-anthropology.com/virtual-anthropology/compare/geometric-morphometrics/thin-plate-spline/>`__ to mathematically describe variation in human facial anatomy.
+One of the earliest studies of variation in anatomical proportions was by the German Renaissance artist `Albrecht Dürer (1528) <https://www.nlm.nih.gov/exhibition/historicalanatomies/durer_bio.html>`__, who proposed the application of `deformation grids <https://www.virtual-anthropology.com/virtual-anthropology/compare/geometric-morphometrics/thin-plate-spline/>`__ to mathematically describe variation in human facial anatomy.
 This approach was further developed by Scottish mathematical biologist D'Arcy Thompson in `On Growth and Form (1917) <https://en.wikipedia.org/wiki/On_Growth_and_Form>`_.